turingschool/accelerated-mod-0/atom.md

 1. Add a list of things you already know about Ruby in the `ruby.md` file
 1. List the contents of your directory (you should see the three files you just created)
 1. Demonstrate how to expand and collapse the file tree with a keyboard shortcut
-1. Close Atom with a kayboard shortcut
+1. Close Atom with a keyboard shortcut
 1. Delete the `javascript.md` file
 1. Get back out of the `my_first_projects` directory
 1. List the contents of your directory (you should see `my_first_projects`)